edenzik/MEcs146a/zhtta/README.md

 - Correctness, in the form that the request by the user is served in the most "expected" way.
 - Safety of the server

-All three of the considerations above are extremely important in a web server, that could be used to implement a real application.
+All four of the considerations above are extremely important in a web server, that could be used to implement a real application.
 All four were considered to some extent, with the latter only being subtly implemented when possible.

 Most of the trade-offs we faced in implementing Zhtta were performance and correctness, and a multitude of factors were taken into consideration when reasoning about highly parallel operations.

 The new features implemented in this revision are as follows:
-1. Smarter scheduling
-2. Responding to multiple response task
+1. Responding to multiple response task
-3. Shortest remaining processing time prioritization
+2. Shortest remaining processing time prioritization
-4. Live file streaming, with a fixed buffer size passed onto the user in real time
+3. Live file streaming, with a fixed buffer size passed onto the user in real time
-5. Caching of files with a least-recently-used paging algorithm, to ensure cache size obeys fixed size constraints.
+4. Caching of files with a least-recently-used paging algorithm, to ensure cache size obeys fixed size constraints.
-6. URL parameter passing into a server side Gash
+5. URL parameter passing into a server side Gash
-7. Miscellaneous optimizations
+6. Miscellaneous optimizations

 ## Structure

-In order to allow for more readable code, more coherent following of the Rust guidelines, and
+In order to allow for more readable code, more coherent following of the Rust guidelines, and better concurrent work, our server has been split into several modules.
+Descriptions of the functionality of individual modules are included as block comments at the beginning of each file, so only a list of modules is included here.
+Modules are zhtta, web_server, http_request, external_cmd, server_file_cache, and url_parser.
+Modules expose only required public fields and functions to maximize encapsulation.

 ## Description